SkyrilHD/FUJITSU-ESPRIMO-Q956-Hackintosh/README.md

 - me (for wasting my time writing this and providing fixes)
 - acidanthera (for making an awesome bootloader)
 - dortania (for their guide)
-- zxystd (for fixing the Bluetooth issue and Intel WiFi card)
+- zxystd (for fixing Intel Bluetooth and WiFi)